uc-cdis/compose-services/README.md

 docker image prune -f
 ```
 These commands may take a while, and they also may fail.
 If they do fail, simply rerun them, or just update/remove images one at a time manually.
-The sheepdog and peregrine services download the dictionary schema at startup, and the
+Sheepdog and Peregrine services download the dictionary schema at startup, and the
-portal service runs a series of pre-launch compilations that depend on sheepdog and peregrine,
+portal service runs a series of pre-launch compilations that depend on Sheepdog and Peregrine,
 so it may take several minutes for the portal to finally come up at https://localhost
 Following the portal logs is one way to monitor its startup progress:
 ```